 3. Bring your flea market gear

-Plan on doing a lot of walking when shopping a flea market.
-Comfortable clothing and shoes is a must.
+Plan on doing a lot of walking when shopping at a flea market.
+Comfortable clothing and shoes are a must.
 Also, bring some water and a snack–all that walking and shopping always makes me hungry!

 The ability to score a great deal is my favorite thing about shopping at flea markets.
 The best way to find the best deals though is to think outside of the box when it comes to what you see for sale.

 Just because a piece of furniture is finished in an outdated color doesn’t mean it can’t become what you want it to be–refinish or paint it!
 And that old, rusty pan you see lying on the ground can be turned into an adorable hanging planter for your garden!